vaminakov/btrfs-autosnap/README.md

 # Bash script with Pacman hook which help make btrfs root snapshots fast, simple and automatically.
 ***
 ### Description:
 This is a written on bash script with Pacman hook which help make btrfs root snapshots fast and simple.
-If your OS is Archlinux-based, Pacman hook will make snapshots before any change **Requires `btrfs-progs`, `util-linux` and `coreutils` to be installed.
-Also Archlinux-based OS for pacman hook**
+If your OS is Archlinux-based, Pacman hook will make snapshots before any change

+**Requires `btrfs-progs`, `util-linux` and `coreutils` to be installed.
+Also Archlinux-based OS for pacman hook**.

 Script will work even if your root is LUKS container.